gdiegel/writing-public/neo_problem_spring.md

 ## Handling spring-security exceptions

-Exceptions thrown by spring-security are either of type `org.springframework.security.core.AuthenticationException` or `org.springframework.security.access.AccessDeniedException` and are thrown in spring-security's servlet [filter chain][5].
-Because of that, they can't be caught with a handler like we've used in the previous paragraph, which applies to a servlet environment.
+Exceptions thrown by spring-security are either of type `org.springframework.security.core.AuthenticationException` or `org.springframework.security.access.AccessDeniedException` and are thrown in spring-security's servlet [filter chain][5], which is why they can't be caught with a handler like we've used in the previous paragraph.
+These types of handlers apply to a servlet environment.

-`org.springframework.security.web.access.ExceptionTranslationFilter` is responsible for handling any AuthenticationException spring-security being thrown.
+`org.springframework.security.web.access.ExceptionTranslationFilter` is responsible for handling any `AuthenticationException` being thrown by spring-security.
 This filter will call an appropriate `org.springframework.security.web.AuthenticationEntryPoint` to handle the failed authentication attempt and present the caller with an appropriate response.
 Handling `AuthenticationException` may consequently be achieved by configuring our own `AuthenticationEntryPoint` and adding it to the spring-security configuration.

 The following snippet show how such an entry point may be implemented: